 Behance link.
 [Google]

 Eric drew Chiropractor (2008, Context Foundry, Savannah, GA), a bold mechanical face.
-He made the utilitarian all caps sans typeface Potomac in 2013, and the display typeface Jayhawker in 2014.
+He made the utilitarian all caps sans typeface Potomac in 2013, and the display typeface Jayhawker in 2014, which were published by Context.
 [Google]

 Erin Armstrong (Atlanta, GA) created the Sci-fi Fantasy Alphabet (2011, all caps).
 [Google]

 Designer of the rounded poster face Dandy Warhols, which was created while Gabriel was in the design program at Portfolio Center, Atlanta.
 Gabriel lives in Decatur, GA.
 Behance link.
 [Google]